-VHS format videotapes may be transmitted to group study rooms or classrooms.
+VHS format videotapes may be viewed in group study rooms or classrooms.
 An assortment of trial advocacy tapes and other tapes related to legal education are available at the Circulation Desk.
 We also maintain a popular video collection which contains movies with legal themes.
-To schedule a viewing of any of these videotapes, please speak with a Circulation Desk attendant.
-To arrange for audio-visual equipment needs such as overhead projectors or VHS tapings, contact Janet Rose, Room 126 (1-5766).
+To obtain any of these videotapes, please speak with a Circulation Desk attendant.